thiagorobert/thiagorobert.github.io/_posts/2022-01-03-satellite-tracking.markdown

 that created a global [Phased-Array Radar](https://www.leolabs.space/radars/) network capable of tracking the ~18,000 objects in Low Earth Orbit that are 10cm or bigger.
-These include the ISS, active and defunct satellites, and debris like spent rocket bodies and shrapnel created by Anti-Setellite Tests ([ASAT](https://www.armscontrol.org/act/2021-12/news/russian-asat-test-creates-massive-debris)).
+These include the ISS, active and defunct satellites, and debris like spent rocket bodies and shrapnel created by Anti-Satellite Tests ([ASAT](https://www.armscontrol.org/act/2021-12/news/russian-asat-test-creates-massive-debris)).
-LeoLabs provides customers with an API that can be used to access their data, and services like [Collision Avoidance](https://www.leolabs.space/collision-avoidance/), which satellite operators can use to manuever their fleet out of harms way.
+LeoLabs provides customers with an API that can be used to access their data, and services like [Collision Avoidance](https://www.leolabs.space/collision-avoidance/), which satellite operators can use to maneuver their fleet out of harm's way.
 LeoLab's newer radars are sensitive enough to identify LEO objects as small as 2cm.
 Data collected by their radars is available via their API in roughly 6 minutes ([metrics](https://platform.leolabs.space/system_metrics)).